-When we compare the great champions of past and present, inevitably we draw a distinction between the true warrior and the mere athlete.
+When we compare the great fighting champions of past and present, inevitably we draw a distinction between the true warrior and the mere athlete.
 At that point we realize the boxers of decades past have a clear advantage over those of recent years when it comes to deciding who is, or is not, a “real fighter.”
-Before the existence of meddling sanctioning bodies, before our modern day understanding of the medical risks, before television, the best boxers really did take on all comers.
-The nature of the sport dictated that the best fought the best and on a regular basis; the true champions wanted it no other way.
+Before the existence of meddling sanctioning bodies and athletic commissions, before our modern day understanding of the medical risks, before television, the best boxers really did take on all comers.
+The nature of the trade dictated that the best fought the best and on a regular basis; the true champions wanted it no other way.
 Needless to say, times change.

-Early in his career he took on the legendary Joe Gans, a.k.a., “The Old Master,” one of the first true masters and all-time greats of the prize-ring.
+Early in his career he took on the legendary Joe Gans, a.k.a., “The Old Master,” one of the first true greats of the prize-ring.
 Langford confirmed his exceptional talent and potential by dealing Gans a rare decision defeat, though no world title was on the line.
-The following year Langford received his only true title shot against welterweight champ Joe Walcott.
-“The Barbados Demon,” accepted Sam’s challenge only to regret doing so after 15 hard-fought and punishing rounds.
+The following year Sam received his only true title shot against undisputed world welterweight champ Joe Walcott.
+“The Barbados Demon,” accepted Walcott’s challenge only to regret doing so after fifteen hard-fought and punishing rounds.
 Unaccountably, the bout was ruled a draw, but a number of newspaper reports indicate Langford deserved the win.
 The New York Illustrated News declared: “Langford was entitled to the verdict and should have been awarded the world title.”

 Sam had started his career at welterweight, but his wide, stocky frame and long arms allowed him to develop massive back and shoulder muscles, in turn enabling him to compete in the heavier weight classes.
 Standing only 5’7″, he often gave away huge advantages in terms of height and weight, but that never discouraged him and rarely prevented him from winning.
 He was happy to fight any size opponent, even though in his prime he rarely weighed above 165 pounds.
-With his crushing power, he could take on the big men and win.
+The simple fact was that his crushing power enabled him to take on bigger men and win.

-For Langford, boxing was his vocation and he would fight thirty times or more in a single year, not counting sparring or exhibitions.
+For Langford, boxing was his vocation and he competed thirty times or more in a single year, not counting sparring or exhibitions.
 Eventually he paid a steep price for this brutal schedule in the form of eye trouble.
-By the time he was 38, he fought despite his left eye being completely blind.
-In fact, he temporarily lost the sight in his remaining good eye in the midst of his bout with the legendary Tiger Flowers in 1922.
+By the time he was 38 he could see nothing with his left eye and in 1922 he temporarily lost the sight in his remaining good eye in the midst of his bout with the legendary Tiger Flowers.
 Sam managed to stay calm and waited for Flowers to come to him, catching him with a perfectly timed, though blindly thrown, right hand.
 “The fatal clout was a right that traveled something more than six inches,” reported The Atlanta Constitution.
 Afterwards, doctors told Langford if he didn’t retire, complete and permanent blindness was a certainty.
 But Sam was a fighter; what else could he do?
 Besides, he was broke.

 But Sam, while grateful for the help, didn’t feel the least bit bitter or sorry for himself.
 He was no pathetic victim of the most brutal of sports.
 “I fought maybe three, four hundred fights,” he told Laney, “and every one was a pleasure.”
 Needless to say, Sam had experienced his share of hard times and disappointment, but nothing could get him down for long.
 Even destitute and blind, his spirit was unbroken.
 Some time after Laney published his stories on Langford, he visited the old fighter one Christmas Eve.
 “I got a geetar,” said Sam, “and a bottle of gin, and money in my pocket to buy Christmas dinner.
 No millionaire in the world got more than that, or anyhow they can’t use more.”